vegaprotocol/specs/specs/0000-mm-mechanics.md

 1. A set of valid buy orders
 1. A set of valid sell orders

-Market maker orders are a special order type described in the (market maker order spec.)[] and validity is also defined in that spec.
+Market maker orders are a special order type described in the [market maker order spec]().
+Validity is also defined in that spec.

 A market maker can amend their orders by providing a new set of orders in the market maker network transaction.
 If the amended orders are invalid, the previous set of orders will be retained.